Arrival

 Parents are responsible for finding other child care if their child is ill.
 Parents will be notified and expected to pick up their child promptly for the following reasons:

-Small children in a group setting occasionally receive minor bumps, scratches, etc. So all staff are trained in first aid, and will administer care as needed.
+Small children in a group setting occasionally receive minor bumps, scratches, etc. Staff are trained in first aid, and will administer care as needed.
 Additionally, you will be notified in writing of any care given.
 In case of accidents requiring medical attention, the parent’s insurance is the primary source of coverage.
 Finally, in the case of an emergency, paramedics will be notified first, followed by the parents.

 All children, parents and staff must wash their hands upon entering the classroom.